Session MCP Server

 ## Session- Every tool requires a "session_id" to identify the Webfuse session.
 Always include the correct "session_id".
 Ask the user to provide it if you don't have it.

-## Observing the page- Prefer "see_domSnapshot" to read page content and identify elements before acting.
-It returns a structured text representation of the DOM that is precise and reliable for element targeting.- Use "see_guiSnapshot" only when the page is visually complex (images, charts, canvas) and the DOM snapshot is insufficient.- After navigating to a new URL or performing an action that changes the page, always take a fresh snapshot to confirm the result before proceeding.- If an element is not found in a DOM snapshot, re-take the snapshot with "crossFrame: true" and "crossShadow: true" to include content inside iframes and shadow DOM roots.
+## Observing the page- Prefer "see.domSnapshot" to read page content and identify elements before acting.
+It returns a structured text representation of the DOM that is precise and reliable for element targeting.- Use "see.guiSnapshot" only when the page is visually complex (images, charts, canvas) and the DOM snapshot is insufficient.- Use "see.accessibilityTree" to understand page semantics - roles, ARIA states (checked, expanded, disabled), and element names - without parsing raw HTML.
+Unlike see.domSnapshot, it includes wf-ids by default - no need to enable webfuseIDs explicitly.- After navigating to a new URL or performing an action that changes the page, always take a fresh snapshot to confirm the result before proceeding.- If an element is not found in a DOM snapshot, re-take the snapshot with "crossFrame: true" to include content inside iframes.- Use "pageInfo" to retrieve information about the currently opened web page, such as the respective URL.

 ## Waiting- Avoid using "wait" unless there is no observable DOM change to verify against.
 Always prefer taking a snapshot to confirm state over assuming a fixed delay is sufficient.